p2irc/deepplantphenomics/docs/Model-Options.md

 set_number_of_threads(1)
 ```

-Set the number of threads for input queue runners and preprocessing tasks.
+Set the number of threads for preprocessing tasks.
 Using more threads won't accelerate training or inference, but if you're using a GPU then you should make sure that you're using enough threads that no single thread is running at 100% load if possible.

 Note that all pre-trained networks operate with only one thread to avoid random orderings due to threading.